andypike/rectify/readme.md

 The next inevitable question is "Where do I put my Forms and Commands?".
 Rectify suggests grouping your classes by feature rather than by pattern.
-For example, create a folder called `features` and within that, create a folder for each broad feature of your application.
+For example, create a folder called `core` (this can be anything) and within that, create a folder for each broad feature of your application.
 Something like the following:

 ```
 .
 └── app
     ├── controllers
-    ├── features
+    ├── core
     │   ├── billing
     │   ├── fulfilment
     │   ├── ordering